jofall/Cruisenotebook/README.md

 1. Create a new R Studio project.

-2. Download the cruise report script from https://github.com/jofall/Cruisenotebook and place in project directory.
+2. Download the cruise report script *Report.Rmd* from https://github.com/jofall/Cruisenotebook and place in project directory (or fork/download the entire repository).

 3. The script requires a specific folder structure for storing the cruise data.
 Create these folders in the project directory:
    + Data